Dendrocnide excelsa

-Dendrocnide excelsa, commonly known as the giant stinging tree or fibrewood, is a rainforest tree in the family Urticaceae which is endemic to eastern Australia.
+Dendrocnide excelsa, commonly known as the giant stinging tree or fibrewood, is a rainforest tree in the nettle family Urticaceae, which is endemic to eastern Australia.
 It occurs from Tathra, New South Wales to Imbil in southeastern Queensland, and is very common at Dorrigo National Park and other rainforest walks in eastern Australia.
 The habitat of the giant stinging tree is subtropical, warm temperate or littoral rainforest, particularly in disturbed areas, previously flattened by storms or cyclones.
+It is well known for its extremely painful, long-lasting sting.

 Description

 Dendrocnide excelsa is a medium to large-sized tree with a buttressed base, sometimes over 40 metres tall and in excess of 6 metres wide at the base.
 The DBH is up to 4.3 m.

 The trunk can be fluted or flanged.
 The outer bark is grey and smooth, with minor corky markings.
 The trunk and buttresses are shaped in even curves.
 The leaves are alternate and toothed, heart-shaped and very large in positions of shade, exceeding 30 cm in length and a similar width.
 The sun leaves are smaller.
-The leaves, which are replete with stinging hairs, are eaten by various insects such as the chrysomelid beetle, and mammals.
+The leaves, which are covered in stinging hairs, are eaten by various insects such as the chrysomelid beetle, and mammals.

 Flowers appear from November to April, forming in short panicles.
 The fruit is a purple or blackish nut, maturing from March to August.
 The flesh is edible, but the danger of stinging hairs precludes human consumption.
 The fruit is eaten by many rainforest birds, including the regent bowerbird and the green catbird.